francocurotto/YDDM-re/documentation/reply_list.md

 # Reply Keys when valid=True
 - `result`: Name of the result of the command.
+- `flags`: list of reply flags.
+Flags are indicator of an event ocurred during the the excecution of the command.
+The flags are:
+    - `NEWTURN`: used when a new turn starts
+    - `PLAYERSWITCH`: used when the control of the duel is switched between players
+    - `ENDDUEL`: used when the duel ends

-The rest of the keys depend of the command excecuted:
+The rest of the keys depend on the result:
 ## ROLL
 - `roll`: list of sides rolled:
     - {`"crest"`:name of crest, `"mult"`:multiplier of side}